enriquepablo/nlproject/docs/bnf.rst

 `[Locate1]` (the brackets are not part of the variable, but mark it as a predicate).

-To provide a working example, we will define a coaple of verbs that take a predicate as modifier, and build a rule with it.
+To provide a working example, we will define a couple of verbs that take a predicate as modifier, and build a rule with it.

 000  wants is exists withsubject person andcanbe that a person, do a content_action.